stevesch/stevesch-WiFiConnector/README.md

 If you receive this error:

-[ERROR]: Host WiFiConnector-Test.local Not Found
+[ERROR]: Host wificonnector-test.local Not Found

 Your router is not routing mDNS information.
 In this case, you can perform OTA updating by replacing